lacanoid/pgddl/README.md

 - You can use it with any client which support running plain SQL queries
 - No shell commands with hairy options required (for running pg_dump), just use SELECT
+- With SQL you can dump things like say only functions with matching name from all schemas
 - Created scripts are somewhat more intended to be run manually in a client

 Some other SQL databases support commands like SHOW CREATE TABLE or provide callable